What is the Pauli Murray Center?

 Inspiring activism will lead the way to Pauli Murray’s dream for a just world.
 It is our hope that the Center will launch the next generation of Pauli Murray firebrand leaders – smart, motivated and determined activists who will demand a world that enables all ideas, amplifies many voices and honors everyone’s contributions.

-We are still in the process of becoming a fully operational, visitor-ready site.
-Over the next few years that will mean completely rehabilitating and making an accessible historic home and education center and building a robust calendar of workshops, on the ground and virtual education; community dialogues and invitations to action that address enduring inequities; and creative arts programming.
+We are working to build a robust calendar of workshops, on the ground and virtual education; community dialogues and invitations to action that address enduring inequities; and creative arts programming as we work to activate into our visitor ready space!

 Why does the Pauli Murray Center matter?